 "My legs just feel heavy today and I feel drained".
 Have you ever said that to yourself? (plus a couple of expletives) Well that could be for a lot of different reasons but the most common have to do with a combination of the following:

-Learn to master these four factors leading into your fitness workouts and you will find more consistent energy levels each and every day.
+Learn to master these three factors leading into your fitness workouts and you will find more consistent energy levels each and every day.

 Speaking from experience it really depends on the week and whether it is during pre-season, in-season, an in-season tournament or the off season.

 During pre-season with a pro team you will find there will be a larger emphasis on fitness throughout the week then any other time of the year.
 This is obviously getting you prepared for the season ahead and it isn't uncommon to have 4-5 fitness sessions a week on top of training.